amitkaps/art-data-science/schedule.md

 ### Session 1: (1000 - 1130)
 - Overview of Data Science
 - Introduction to Hypothesis Driven Approach
-- Data Science Process: Frame - Acquire - Refine - Explore - Model - Insight
+- Data Science Process: Frame - Acquire - Refine - Explore - Model - Insight - Build - Deploy
 - How to use Jupyter Notebook
-- Intro to Data Structures in Python
+- Intro to Data Structures in Python (Optional)
-- Exploring the Onion Price and Quantity

 ### Session 2: (1145 - 1330)
 - Case 1: Peeling the Onion